MarcoLodini/windows365/Windows365/link/tested-peripherals-windows-365-link.md

 # Tested peripherals for Windows 365 Link devices

 # Tested peripherals for Windows 365 Link

 As part of the Positive Experience List (PEL) initiative, Microsoft engineering tests various external monitors, docks, cables, and adapters to bring you the best experience on the Windows 365 Link device.

-Applications used to customize device behavior are not supported on Windows 365 Link.
+Applications used to customize device behavior aren't supported on Windows 365 Link.

 ## Device classes

 Windows 365 Link uses class drivers for peripheral devices.

 Standard peripherals in the following device classes are supported.
 However, functionality may be limited.

 ## Supported device classes